Table of Contents

 - STC 60+: High privacy; recommended for theaters, hospitals, and studios.

-Each 10-point increase in STC roughly halves the sound energy that passes through a wall.
-Selecting the right assembly early in design prevents costly retrofits and ensures comfort across different project types.
+Each 10-point increase in STC roughly halves the sound energy that passes through a wall — so the jump from STC 50 to STC 60 is the difference between hearing muffled music and hearing nothing at all.
+Selecting the right assembly during schematic design prevents costly retrofits and ensures comfort across the full life of the building.

 Field vs. Laboratory Ratings